Late rates payments and payment arrangements

 After speaking with Council, you need to complete the Payment Agreement Request for Rates and Charges form (DOC 44Kb) and forward to Council through the online form.

 Any arrears shown on your annual rates notice must be paid immediately.
 Arrears may be subject to legal action without further notice.
-Any account escalated to Council's debt collection team will incur additional account management fees and possible legal costs.
+Any account escalated to Council's debt collection team may incur legal costs if legal action is taken.